iandmyhand/boilerplates/MacOSX.md

     - [1Password](https://chrome.google.com/webstore/detail/1password-%E2%80%93-password-mana/aeblfdkhhhdcdjpifhhbdiojplfjncoa)
         - A powerful subscription-based password manager.
     - [META SEO inspector](https://chromewebstore.google.com/detail/meta-seo-inspector/ibkclpciafdglkjkcibmohobjkcfkaef)
-        -  Easily inspect the metadata found inside web pages, find issues and get advice to fix them.
+        -  Easily inspect the metadata found inside web pages, find issues, and get advice on how to fix them.
     - [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi)
         - React Developer Tools is a Chrome DevTools extension for the open-source React JavaScript library.
 It allows you to inspect the React component hierarchies in the Chrome Developer Tools.
     - **For Koreans Only**